Grand Secretariat

-The Grand Secretariat system was adopted by the Lê dynasty and Nguyễn dynasty of Vietnam.
-It was also adopted by the Qing dynasty, however, it was only the de jure highest institution during Qing dynasty.
+The Grand Secretariat system was adopted by the Later Lê dynasty and Nguyễn dynasty of Vietnam.
+It was also adopted by the Qing dynasty of China, but only served as the de jure highest institution in Qing China.

 Evolution

 At the beginning of the Ming dynasty, the administration adopted the Yuan dynasty's model of having only one department, the Secretariat, superimposed on the Six Ministries.
-The Secretariat was led by two Chancellors, differentiated as being "of the left" (senior) and "of the right" (junior), who were the head of the whole officialdom in the empire. the Hongwu Emperor was concerned that such a concentration of power in the office of Chancellors would become a serious threat to the throne.
+The Secretariat was led by two Chancellors, differentiated as being "of the left" (senior) and "of the right" (junior), who were the head of the whole officialdom in the empire.
+The Hongwu Emperor was concerned that such a concentration of power in the office of Chancellors would become a serious threat to the throne.
 In 1380, Chancellor Hu Weiyong was executed upon accusations of treason.
 After that, the Hongwu Emperor eradicated the Secretariat and the posts of Chancellor; Ministers of the Six Ministries directly reported to the emperor himself.

 The burden of the administrative details made it imperative for the emperor to seek secretarial assistance.
 In 1382, the Hongwu Emperor drew from the Hanlin Academy, an institution that provided literary and scholarly services to the court, several Grand Secretaries to process his administrative paperwork.
 These Grand Secretaries were assigned for duty to designated buildings within the imperial palace, and they were collectively known as the Grand Secretariat since the reign of the Yongle Emperor.

 The Grand Secretariat gradually had more effective power since the Xuande Emperor's time.
 During his reign, all memorials from the Ministries to the emperor had to go through the Grand Secretariat.
 Upon receiving a memorial, the Grand Secretaries first scrutinized it and then decided upon proper response.
 The rescript was then pasted to the face of the memorial and submitted with it to the emperor.
 Through this process known as piaoni, the Grand Secretariat became de facto the highest policy-formulation institution above the Six Ministries, and the senior Grand Secretaries had power comparable to the Chancellor of old.